-In accordance with City Plan Policy 27 Clauses A and B, development in Westminster will be car free.
+In accordance with City Plan Policy 27 Clauses A, development in Westminster will be car free.
 However, some developments may need to include the provision of new or retained on-site parking within the site, or its vicinity.
-This will be assessed on a case-by-case basis according to justified operational needs and PTAL level of the area.
-Where
+In line with the London Plan, this will be assessed on a case-by-case basis according to justified operational needs and PTAL level of the area.